miosomos/pykagcee/README.md

 This project includes modifications made by Perer876:

 - 01/07/2025: Extract the `graph_database` package from the `ModelScope-Agent` project and add it to this project.
+- 30/08/2025: Several changes to support the CLI interface and multiple graph creation.

 ## License